anand-sharan/sql-challenge/README.md

-# SQL Homework - Employee Database: A Mystery in Two Parts
+# SQL Homework - Employee Database: A Mystery in Two Parts (Solved)

 ![sql.png](sql.png)

-## Background
+## Background - Solved

 It is a beautiful spring day, and it is two weeks since you have been hired as a new data engineer at Pewlett Hackard.
 Your first major task is a research project on employees of the corporation from the 1980s and 1990s.
 All that remain of the database of employees from that period are six CSV files.